Homeowners Insurance

 Your Next Steps

 Pull up whatever policy you currently have and check it against the comparison table above.
 Are you covered for what you think you’re covered for?
-Here’s a quick self-audit:
+A quick self-audit:

 • If you own and occupy your home: does your dwelling limit reflect today’s rebuild cost, not the purchase price?
 Is your liability at least $300,000?